vpayno/exercism-workspace/go/scrabble-score/scrabble-doc.md

 import "scrabble"
 ```

-Package scrabble Given a word\, compute the Scrabble score for that word\.
+Package scrabble Given a word, compute the Scrabble score for that word.

 ## Index